 To get into university, you generally need to achieve particular study scores in your studies and have an ATAR.
 To get into some TAFE courses you may also need to have a study score.

 What is an ATAR?

 The ATAR is calculated by the Victorian Tertiary Admissions Centre (VTAC) on the basis of study scores and is presented as a ranking between 0.00 and 99.95.
 The ATAR reflects your relative achievement compared to everyone else in the Year 12 group.

-If you want to obtain an ATAR, you need to have at least four study scores, one of which must be from the English group.
+To qualify for an ATAR, you need to have at least four study scores, one of which must be from the English group.

 What is the GAT and why is it important?

 All students studying at least one Unit 3 and 4 VCE study (or scored VCE VET study) are required to sit the General Achievement Test (GAT).
 The GAT measures your general knowledge and skills in written communication, mathematics, science, technology, humanities, the arts and

 Although the results do not count directly towards your VCE results, they play an important role in checking that school-based and external assessments have been fairly and accurately assessed.